Maximal GW amplitude from bubble collisions in supercooled phase transitions: Introduction

-This Letter extends the analytic formalism to an expanding FLRW background, consistently accounting for Hubble expansion during the transition.\footnote{Related work~\cite{Zhong:2021hgo} found that flat-space assumptions can overestimate amplitudes for small $\beta/H$.
+This Letter extends the analytic formalism of bubble collisions for runnaway walls to an expanding FLRW background under the thin-wall and envelope approximations, while consistently accounting for the Hubble expansion throughout the transition. \footnote{Related work~\cite{Zhong:2021hgo} found that the Minkowski-spacetime assumptions can overestimate amplitudes for small $\beta/H$.
 Our treatment clarifies the timing implicit in $\alpha$ and accommodates general nucleation profiles.}\footnote{See also recent studies of gravitational backreaction of large vacuum bubbles~\cite{Jinno:2024nwb,Giombi:2025tkv}, which analyze fluid-profile distortions relevant for finite-width sound shells.} The extension is crucial for strongly supercooled FOPTs with durations comparable to $H^{-1}$.
 We show that cosmic expansion redshifts the sourced tensor modes and demonstrate an upper bound on the GW amplitude from bubble collisions, sharpening earlier qualitative arguments~\cite{Ellis:2018mja}.
-We further show that, after factorizing parameter dependence by the inverse duration $\beta^{-1}$ and the Hubble parameter, the spectral shape, amplitude, and peak frequency become largely insensitive to details of the nucleation rate.
+As concrete applications, we examine delta-function, power-law, and power-exponential forms of the bubble nucleation rate and evaluate the corresponding GW spectra.
+We find that, after factorizing parameter dependence by the inverse duration $\beta^{-1}$ and the Hubble parameter evaluated at an appropriately defined characteristic collision time, the spectral shape, amplitude, and peak frequency become largely insensitive to details of the nucleation rate.
 These results provide a qualitative estimate of prospective signals from supercooled transitions~\cite{Ellis:2019oqb,Lewicki:2019gmv,Lewicki:2020jiv,Ellis:2020nnr,Lewicki:2022pdb} (see also~\cite{Konstandin:2011dr,Megevand:2016lpr,Ellis:2018mja,Hashino:2018wee,Brdar:2018num,Fujikura:2019oyi}) with $\mathcal{O}(1)$ accuracy.